hsw33/RNASeqProject/README.md

 Using C. albicans data, courtesy of Professor Ronda Rolfes at Georgetown University, this project aims to elucidate the genomic differences of of C. albicans grown in the presence and absence of thiamine treatment.
 C. albicans is a yeast species responsible for causing urinary tract and other genital infections, and transmission is especially common in hospital settings, where patients are, unfortunately, already susceptible to infection due to weakened immune systems.
 ## Files used
 My particular analysis was performed on two files, WTA2_1.fq.gz, WTA2_2.fq.gz.
 These files contain the genomic data from one isolate of C. albicans.
 The A2 designation means that the strain was grown in the presence of thiamine.
 The 1 and 2 designations in the file title represent the read pairs.
 These file names will be important to keep track of, as they're how I designated the data that I worked on throughout this project.
+## Experimental design
+In the Rolfes Lab at Georgetown University, researchers grew C. albicans replicates in the presence and absence of thiamine, a critical B vitamin for the species.
+We used 12 data files, but I individually conducted analysis on two of the 12 files, WTA2_1.fq.gz, WTA2_2.fq.gz.
+The _1 and _2 designations represent the forward and reverse reads.
+### Data files:
+#### Grown in the presence of thiamine
+WTA1_1.fq.gz, WTA1_2.fq.gz

+WTB1_1.fq.gz, WTB1_2.fq.gz

+WTC1_1.fq.gz, WTC1_2.fq.gz

+#### Grown in the absence of thiamine
+WTA2_1.fq.gz, WTA2_2.fq.gz

+WTB2_1.fq.gz, WTB2_2.fq.gz

+WTC2_1.fq.gz, WTC2_2.fq.gz
 # Project workflow:
 ## FastQC
 I ran FastQC on the initial data to assess its quality.
 By looking at the initial graphical output on FastQC, it was clear that the data needed to be cleaned up to maximize its quality because several of the reported values were in the "yellow" or "red" zone, suggesting medium-to-poor quality data.